 It's about 211,382 people as of the last census, so it's likely higher but we'll play with this number.

 So how many families live in Oakville, based on that population?

 Let's be conservative and say it's 60,000 families (no science here, just a pure guess using an average family size of 2.9 in Canada).

 Now how many of these families could be TD customers?

-Well, there are other big banks and credit unions of course so let's divide by 10 be super conservative.
+Well, there are other big banks and credit unions of course, so let's divide by 10 to be super conservative.